-GROUNDS FOR DISCIPLINARY ACTION (Please refer to www.cuyamaca.edu/campus-life/studentaffairs/conduct.aspx to access the Student Code of Conduct Policies & Student Grievance & Due Process Procedures.)
+(Please refer to www.cuyamaca.edu/student-support/studentaffairs/student-code-of-conduct.php to access the Student Code of Conduct Policies & Student Grievance & Due Process Procedures.)

 DISCLAIMER: CHANGES TO THE CLASS SCHEDULE

 Grossmont-Cuyamaca Community College District and Cuyamaca College have made every reasonable effort to determine that everything stated in this schedule is accurate.
 Courses offered, together with other matters contained herein, are subject to change without notice and at the discretion of the administration of the Grossmont-Cuyamaca Community College District or Cuyamaca College for matters related to student enrollment, level of financial support, or for any other reason.
 The District and the College further reserves the right to add, amend or repeal any of their rules, regulations, policies and procedures.